 Poetry and Stories by Mark Tulin

 Why Evolution is True is a blog written by Jerry Coyne, centered on evolution and biology but also dealing with diverse topics like politics, culture, and cats.

 Things I want to say about this, that, and the other thing.

 Philosophy is all about being curious, asking basic questions.
 And it can be fun!

-sailing solo in search of an endless sunrise
+sailing in search of an endless sunrise

 Until I know this sure uncertainty, I'll entertain the offered fallacy.